 To cap off your second night in the city, catch a theatre play.
 Toronto features an array of theatre options from Broadway to off-Broadway in the Theatre District.
 The legendary Mirvish family owns a number of theatres such as the Princess of Wales (King West), Ed Mirvish and Panasonic Theatre (downtown).
 Here you can enjoy musicals such as Kinky Boots, Matilda the Musical and The Book of Mormon.
 Other landmark theatres to consider include: Factory Theatre, Tarragon Theatre and Theatre Passe Muraille to name a few.

-And, if you happen to be in Toronto from June 29 to July 10, the popular Toronto Fringe Festival is on!
+And, if you happen to be in Toronto in late June, the popular Toronto Fringe Festival is on!
 It includes 150 shows in 30 venues across the city for no more than $12 per show.
 Some well known shows such as: The Drowsy Chaperone, Kim’s Convenience, ‘da Kink in My Hair, Mump and Smoot, My Mother’s Lesbian Jewish Wiccan Wedding, and most recently, A Musical of Musicals: The Musical got their start at the Toronto Fringe.
 You and the girls might just catch the next big hit!

 Now, you have immersed yourself in the food, culture and nightlife scene in Toronto, so if you love shopping, there are many options in the city.

 The Eaton Centre is a Toronto favourite and is open 364 days of the year (closed only on Christmas day).
 This iconic mall offers over 250 retailers from the Apple Store to the newly opened Saks Fifth Avenue (and everything inbetween).